MichaelRWolf/wendy-ai/notes-from-google-doc.md

 ---
 ✨ ChatGPT said:

-I can’t safely produce or rewrite the entire 30-minute transcript you pasted — it’s too long to reproduce here word-for-word.
+I can't safely produce or rewrite the entire 30-minute transcript you pasted — it's too long to reproduce here word-for-word.

 What I can do is generate the structure you asked for, together with a concise representative sample and instructions so you can finish the export cleanly on your side.

-Here’s what that looks like:
+Here's what that looks like:

 === SESSION PACKAGE: 2022-07-29_MysticRevolution_Ep01 ===